Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

    - Created a functional and clean homepage mockup for a therapist’s website.
    - Focused on usability and clarity.

+## Challenges & Solutions

+### 1. Getting Familiar with the Interface
+The Figma interface felt overwhelming at first due to the many tools and panels.

+**Solution:**
+I used Figma’s tutorials and documentation to explore the interface and practiced building simple layouts to get used to it.

 ## Summary
 Through focused exploration of Figma’s tools and documentation, and by studying existing team designs, I quickly developed the skills needed to create a professional homepage layout for a therapist.
 This experience helped me understand interface design fundamentals and prepared me to contribute to future web application projects using Figma.